 Fill a 2- to 3-inch-diameter container with a layer of foam peanuts.
 The peanuts will help drain away the excess moisture from around the growing orchid roots.

-House the orchid container in an indoor location that receives full sun depending upon which variety of orchid you have.
+House the orchid container in an indoor location that receives filtered light or full sun, depending upon the orchid species.
 Orchids growing under artificial grow lights will require the lighting to remain on at least 12 hours per day.

 Water the orchid plant once per week until the fir bark chunks are thoroughly moistened.
 Only water the orchid plant when the fir bark has dried.